TGTLabs/manifesto/README.md

 Holistic: consider a variety of perspectives and techniques to gather information.
 Use you brain and use your gut.
 Team up with someone that uses their gut.
 Make more informed design, engineering, and business decisions.

-To make usable, useful, and healthy, systems, services, and products requires a variety of skills, perspectives, brought together with intention.

 This is not a method, magic solution, or strict guide.
 Whether you're looking for such an approach or are weary of methodology dogma and ready to toss them all aside, I ask you to consider these questions and proposition: